EvanDevvv/gts-docs/docs/prospawner/webhook.md

    - In the Cloudflare Worker dashboard, after saving the code, click on the **Deploy** button.
    - Cloudflare will give you a **subdomain** under `workers.dev` where your worker can be accessed.
 This is the endpoint you’ll use to interact with your worker (e.g., `https://your-worker-subdomain.workers.dev/`).

-## 6. **Monitor Your Worker**
+## 6. **Enable Your Worker**
-   Cloudflare provides monitoring tools that let you track requests and see any errors that may occur.
-To access the logs:
-   - Go to the **Workers** tab in the Cloudflare dashboard.
+   Replace the workers URL in your SpawnerConfig to the workers.dev link that Cloudflare gave you.
-   - Click on your deployed worker and view the **Logs** section for request logs and error messages.

 ---